GraceHoward1999/The-Kobold-s/README.md

 The DragonSlayer program is used to maintain a comic book store Pull List.
 Customer's can be added through the customer tab, titles throught the title tab, and reports and data analytics can be viewed through the reports tab.

 # Release Notes
+**RELEASE NOTES 1.01d (12.10.2022)**

+-Added ability to mark and track delinquent customers.

+-If a title was made in the last sixth months, it no longer triggers the "title not flagged for 6 months" warning.

+-SQL calls to the database have been optimized and data is now cached.
+Backing out of menus no longer triggers calls.
+Searching is faster.

+-Settings file made that tracks the installation location of the database and allows for it to be moved manually by the user.

+-Multiple titles can be selected and flagged at once now using the CTRL+M shortcut.

 **RELEASE NOTES 1.01c (11.17.2022)**

 -Multiple customers, titles, and orders are now selectable at a time.
 This allows for mass deletion or comparison.